 New County Road first appeared in The Blue Cloud Quarterly Volume XXIV, Number 2 (1978)

-Self-Knowledge first appeared in I Killed A Bee For You (1987), and was also featured in Highway 99: A Literary Journey through California, a 1996 anthology edited by Stan Yogi for the California Council for the Humanities--one of many anthologies that featured Wilma’s work.
+Self-Knowledge first appeared in I Killed A Bee For You (1987), and was also included in Highway 99: A Literary Journey through California, a 1996 anthology edited by Stan Yogi for the California Council for the Humanities--one of many anthologies that featured Wilma’s work.

-All poetry and prose by Wilma Elizabeth McDaniel presented here and on this website © Back40 Publishing, Sebastopol, California and are posted on these pages in tribute to, in memory of, and as an informative resource highlighting the late poet and her literary legacy--all rights reserved.
+All poetry and prose by Wilma Elizabeth McDaniel presented above and on this website © Back40 Publishing, Sebastopol, California and are posted on these pages in tribute to, in memory of, and as an informative resource highlighting the late poet and her literary legacy--all rights reserved.
 All photographic portraits of Wilma Elizabeth McDaniel © their respective photographers and seen here by permission.